adambard/learnxinyminutes-docs/julia.html.markdown

 haskey(filled_dict, "one") #=> true
 haskey(filled_dict, 1) #=> false

-# Trying to look up a non-existing key will raise an error
+# Trying to look up a non-existant key will raise an error
 try
     filled_dict["four"] #=> ERROR: key not found: four in getindex at dict.jl:489 catch e
     println(e)
 end

-# Use get method to avoid the error
+# Use the get method to avoid that error by providing a default value
 # get(dictionary,key,default_value)
 get(filled_dict,"one",4) #=> 1
 get(filled_dict,"four",4) #=> 4

-# Sets store sets
+# Use Sets to represent collections of unordered, unique values
 empty_set = Set() #=> Set{Any}()
 # Initialize a set with a bunch of values
 filled_set = Set(1,2,2,3,4) #=> Set{Int64}(1,2,3,4)